 “Via open discussions and exploration into environmental issues with experts in their given field, we aim to unearth the ways that many inspiring individuals are picking their own ripened fruits.
 Discussions will be across the board, including; artists, musicians, poets, scientists, chefs, curators, environmentalists, and many more.

 Each podcast features four records played in stereo format on a record player, powered by Unit 137 sound system.
 One track will be selected by our guest, one by Hylu, one by Masai and then a remix or similar of our guests track.”

-At the moment, Louis and Hylu are sharing one episode a month and intend to invite a range of guests onto the show to encourage a broad perspective.
+At the moment, Louis and Hylu are sharing one episode a month and intend to invite a range of guests onto the show to encourage a broad perspective

 In the coming year, Louis is planning a solo show in London, a residency in Berlin and potentially additional projects on plants, farm animals and perhaps even a vegan cookbook.